Rosemary Garlic Mashed Potatoes

 - Use good potatoes: If the potatoes are starting to get bad, that will negatively impact the texture and taste of the mash.

-- Bloom the spices: Simmering the garlic and rosemary in butter for a few minutes deepens their flavor, leading to really tasty mashed potatoes.
+- Bloom the spices: Simmering the garlic and rosemary in butter for a few seconds deepens their flavor, leading to really tasty mashed potatoes.

 - Don’t overwhip!
-Overwhipped mashed potatoes have a gluey texture which is unpleasant.
+Overwhipped mashed potatoes have a gluey texture, which is unpleasant.

 - Cutting potatoes: Cutting the potatoes into 1-inch pieces helps them cook faster.